ethras/flow-maestro/protocols/sub-issue-governance.md

 ## Parent/Child Relationship Rules

-### 1. Startup Discipline (MANDATORY)
+### 1. Launch Discipline (MANDATORY)

-**Rule**: Before editing code, running migrations, or producing documentation tied to a sub-issue, you MUST first call `startup` for that specific sub-issue.
+**Rule**: Before editing code, running migrations, or producing documentation tied to a sub-issue, you MUST run `/launch` for that specific sub-issue.

 **Process**:
-1. If you receive a parent issue at startup, enumerate all `data.linear.issue.subIssues`.
+1. If you receive a parent issue, enumerate all `data.linear.issue.subIssues`.
 2. Review each sub-issue's current state, scope, and last activity.
 3. Select the sub-issue you intend to work on.
-4. Call `startup({ issue: { id: "<sub-issue-id>" } })` for that specific child.
+4. Call `launch({ issue: { id: "<sub-issue-id>", mode: "start" } })` for that child.
-5. Proceed with implementation only after the sub-issue startup completes.
+5. Proceed with implementation only after the launch completes with ≥95% confidence.

 **Violations**:
-- ❌ Starting work on a parent issue without calling startup on a child
+- ❌ Starting work on a parent issue without launching a child
 - ❌ Implementing features without individual sub-issue context
-- ❌ Assuming parent startup is sufficient for child work
+- ❌ Assuming parent launch is sufficient for child work

 **Valid Patterns**:
-- ✅ Parent startup → enumerate children → select child → child startup → implement
+- ✅ Parent launch → enumerate children → select child → child launch → implement
-- ✅ Direct child startup when you already know the sub-issue identifier
+- ✅ Direct child launch when you already know the sub-issue identifier

-### 2. Logging Discipline (MANDATORY)
+### 2. Progress Discipline (MANDATORY)

-**Rule**: Post work logs on the specific sub-issue(s) affected.
+**Rule**: Post `/progress` logs on the specific sub-issue(s) affected.
 Parent logs should only summarize cross-cutting work and reference child logs by timestamp.

-**Sub-Issue Logging** (where implementation happens):
+**Sub-Issue Progress Logging** (where implementation happens):
 - ✅ All code changes
 - ✅ All decisions and rationale
 - ✅ All quality gate results (lint/test/build)